OutSystems/docs-odc/src/eap/building-apps/mobile/pwa.md

 ## Trying out the PWA

-To run the WPA, open your mobile device and scan the QR code in one of the following places:
+To run the PWA, open your mobile device and scan the QR code in one of the following places:

 * In ODC Portal, click the app icon to open the detail, then click **Preview app** and look for **As PWA**.
 * In ODC Studio, click the app from the main screen and look under **PWA**.